lcoste/coding-challenge/README.md

 ## Rules

 - You must have fun!
-- Code will be written in Python
+- Code will be written in Python (I am using Python 3.7)
 - No teams
 - You will write an algorithm to simulate a player in a game
 - Please do not lookup any solutions for the challenge